LibreCAD/docs/appx/languages.rst

 ..
 Note::

-    For more information about and to see the current status of the translations, refer to https://translate.librecad.org/projects/librecad/
+    For more information about translations, to see the current status or to contribute, refer to https://translate.librecad.org/projects/librecad/